Imago

 When asked how he plans to handle Garrett in the upcoming game against the Cleveland Browns, Rodgers said, “Get the ball out.
 For sure.”
 He further went on to praise the DE.
 “Myles is a Hall of Famer.
 He might not be in yet, but that’s where he’s going.”

 Rodgers explained that this isn’t anything new for the team going up against players like Garett.
-“He’s one of the few players in the league that you game plan for,” he told the reporters.
+“He’s one of the few players in the league, over my 21 years, that you game plan for,” he told the reporters.
 “You watch the film, every team has a plan.”

 ADVERTISEMENT

 Unsurprisingly, the Browns are also zeroed in on how to stop Rodgers.
-The Browns have held three of the five quarterbacks they’ve faced under Rodgers’ average of 196 passing yards per game.
-Rodgers may not be piling up huge yardage, but he has been fast in getting the ball out.
-He has the quickest time to throw this season at just 2.52 seconds (as per NFL Next Gen Stats).
+The Browns have limited three of the five opposing quarterbacks they’ve faced to fewer than Rodgers’ average of 196 passing yards per game.
+While Rodgers hasn’t been putting up massive yardage totals, he’s been exceptionally quick releasing the ball — leading the league with an average time to throw of just 2.52 seconds, according to NFL Next Gen Stats.

 ADVERTISEMENT

-Now, the Browns’ defense is capable of beating Rodgers after they sacked Minnesota Vikings quarterback Carson Wentz three times.
-However, Wentz’s quick throws helped him beat them in the final drive.
-But that experience should prove valuable.
+The Browns’ defense has shown it can pressure Rodgers, having sacked Vikings quarterback Carson Wentz three times.
+However, Wentz’s quick release ultimately allowed him to outsmart them on the game’s final drive.
+Even then, that experience should prove valuable.

 If the Browns’ secondary can slow down wide receiver DK Metcalf and the other receivers, it could open the door for the pass rush to get to Rodgers.
 It’s a tough task, but this will be key if Cleveland wants to beat the Steelers.